palantir/gradle-baseline/README.md

 }
 ```

+More information on error-prone severity handling can be found at [errorprone.info/docs/flags](http://errorprone.info/docs/flags).

 #### Baseline error-prone checks
 Baseline configures the following checks in addition to the [error-prone's out-of-the-box
 checks](https://errorprone.info):

 - Slf4jConstantLogMessage: Allow only compile-time constant slf4j log message strings.
+- Slf4jLogsafeArgs: Allow only com.palantir.logsafe.Arg types as parameter inputs to slf4j log messages.
+More information on
+Safe Logging can be found at [github.com/palantir/safe-logging](https://github.com/palantir/safe-logging).

 ### Copyright Checks